defaultroute0/VCF-Operations-For-Networks/README.md

 ## General Queries <a name="general"></a>

-vRNI is a big data analytics set of of end to end environment, physical, virtual, AWS, NSX-T, ASA fireall as an example.
-Its the context of all thius against real metrics / networkflows which provides great value to networks, security, ops, and cloud teams.
+vRNI is a big data analytics set of of end to end environment, physical, virtual, AWS, NSX-T, Nexus Switches, ASA Palo firewalls as an example.
+It's the context of all this against real metrics / network flows which provides great insight to networks, security, operations, and cloud teams.

 The usefulness of these outputs is only as good as the questions asked of the system, as constructed via **queries**
-Here is a cool list
+Here is a useful list

 #### Search Posters and Demos <a name="search"></a>